Endometrial Hyperplasia

 Genetics: Age, Nulliparity, Obesity, Diabetes mellitus

-Cycles of anovulation: PCOS, perimenopause, Granulosa cell tumors, which are ovarian cancers, hormone replacement therapy Estrogen-only treatment is not recommended for women who have uteruses since it can cause endometrial hyperplasia at even low doses.
+Cycles of anovulation: PCOS, perimenopause, Granulosa cell tumours, which are ovarian cancers, and hormone replacement therapy.
+Estrogen-only treatment is not recommended for women who have a uterus since it can cause endometrial hyperplasia at even low doses.

 Herbal or over-the-counter remedies could contain a lot of estrogen.